Gurrt/software-process/assignment-1/combined.md

 due to having a small amount of servers, an explicit gap at project definition and planning.

-(November 14, 2013) President Obama declares to press that he wasn't good informed of the situation.
+(November 14, 2013) President Obama declares to the press that he wasn't well informed of the situation.
 The project team was not prepared for the failure. signed up for plans using the site compared to the 227,000 that had enrolled through the 14 state run exchanges.